 Remember, when you clear customs in your home country, you will have to go through security again if you are catching another flight, then that bottle of wine could be an expensive memory.

 If you want to take larger sizes of liquids, creams, or gels, you may pack them in checked luggage.
 Then do not lock your checked bags except with security agency approved locks.... that's TSA approved locks in the U.S.A.

 Use TSA Approved Locks For Checked Luggage

-You can find TSA approved locks in the Magellans Travel Supplies catalog.
+You can find TSA approved locks at Magellan's - America's Leading Source of Travel Supplies.
 They have all kinds of bags and organizers and luggage security systems too.

 If your checked bag is selected for random screening, or if they think something looks suspicious, the agents can unlock the approved locks.
 They will leave a note inside your bag that it has been inspected.
 If you use an unapproved lock, they will call you back to open the bag if they can; if they can't find you, the agents will have to break an unapproved lock to inspect inside... so just get an approved one!

 Organize Your Packing

 Other security packing tips would be to pay attention to how you pack.
 Don't stack books and other documents on top of each other inside your bag.
 That makes them hard to see through, and you're more apt to have a hand search.
 Instead, spread them out throughout your bag.

 If you have some belongings you don't feel comfortable having strangers handle, place those items in a clear plastic bag.

 Don't over pack your bag.
 If it's hard to close it at home, you or the security agents will probably have trouble closing it at the airport if it is opened for a check.
 You can deal with your carry-on bag, but if a checked bag is opened, there is the possibility that an overstuffed bag will come off the baggage belt with your nightgown peeking out.
 You don't want that.